Hannah MorganSenior Lecturer

 I am a member of management committee of the Centre for Disability Reserach (CeDR) an interdisciplinary centre that draws together colleagues interested in disability from across the University and beyond.

 I organise the Lancaster Disability Studies Conference which attracts over 240 international delegates (2003; 2004; 2006;2008;2010;2012;2104).
 The conference now takes place on a biennial basis alternating with the Nordic Network on Disability Research's conferences.
 The next Lancaster conference will take place 6-8 September 2016.
 More details about the conference can be found on the conference website.

 I am the book reviews editor and a member of the Executive Editorial board of the international journal Disability and Society.
 I am also on the editorial boards of Social Work Education and Disability Studies Quarterly.
 I also blog regularly for the Social Care Elf.

-I contribute to teaching on the BA (Hons) and MA/PGDip Social Work programmes, convening modules in relation to disability and adult social care, supervising dissertations and acting as social work tutor to students on placement.
+I contribute to teaching on the BA (Hons) and MA/PGDip Social Work programmes, convening modules in relation to disability and adult social care, supervising dissertations and Phd students.

-I have co-supervised two phd students to completion with projects on disabled leaders and the lived experience of young cochlear implant user.
+I have co-supervised two phd students to completion with projects on disabled leaders and the lived experience of young cochlear implant user and currently supervise 4 Phd students with projects on disabled women's activist, gendering Autism, disabled people' s experiences of employment in small and medium entprises and recovery in social work practice.
 I am interested in supervising projects in the inter-disciplinary field of disability studies.

 Conference Papers and Presentations